Origins of the War of 1812: British support for Indian raids

-American expansionism
+American Expansionism

 Historians have considered the idea that American expansionism was one cause of the war.
 The American expansion into the Northwest Territory (now Ohio, Indiana, Illinois, Michigan, and Wisconsin) was being blocked by Indians, which was a major cause animating the Westerners.
 The American historian Walter Nugent, in his history of American expansionism, argues that expansion into the Midwest "was not the only American objective, and indeed not the immediate one area but it was an objective."

 Annexation

 More controversial is whether an American war goal was to acquire Canadian lands, especially what is now Western Ontario, permanently or whether it was planned to seize the area temporarily as a bargaining chip.
 The American desire for Canada has been a staple in Canadian public opinion since the 1830s and was much discussed among historians before 1940 but has since become less popular.
-The idea was first developed by the Marxist historian Louis M. Hacker and refined by the diplomatic specialist Julius Pratt.
+The idea was first developed by historian Louis M. Hacker and refined by the diplomatic specialist Julius Pratt.

 In 1925, Pratt argued that Western Americans were incited to war by the prospect of seizing Canada.
 Pratt's argument supported the belief of many Canadians, especially in Ontario, where fear of American expansionism was a major political element, and the notion still survives among Canadians.

 In 2010, the American historian Alan Taylor examined the political dimension of the annexation issue as Congress debated whether to declare war in 1811 and 1812.
 The Federalist Party was strongly opposed to war and to annexation, as were the Northeastern states.
 The majority in Congress was held by the Democratic-Republican Party, which was split on the issue.
 One faction wanted the permanent expulsion of Britain and the annexation of Canada.
-John Randolph of Roanoke, representing Virginia, commented, "Agrarian greed not maritime right urges this war.
+John Randolph of Roanoke, representing Virginia, commented, "Agrarian greed, not maritime right, urges this war.
 We have heard but one word - like the whippoorwill's one monotonous tone: Canada!
 Canada!
 Canada!"